ctrl-erik/100-days-of-code-log/README.md

 **Today's Progress**
 - Today's learning was on functions and while loops.
 Anything after this is undiscovered python territory for me.

+---

+## Hangman
+### Day 7: June 7th, 2021 - Monday

+**Today's Progress**
+-Today was focused on the creation of the game Hangman.
+The lessons today were on separate mechanics of the game.
+This was cool to work on the different parts of the game and put it all together.